ngsutils/ngsutils/README.md

 ngsutils - Tools for next-gen sequencing analysis
 ===

+Update
+---
+Development on this tool has largely stopped.
+For a more up-to-date set of tools that are easier to install and maintain, see https://compgen.io/ngsutilsj

 Usage
 ---
 Run the `bamutils`, `bedutils`, `fastqutils`, or `gtfutils` scripts.
 These are the main driver scripts